 Does your home have 2 prong ungrounded outlets?
 You can consult with our local in-office electrician in Mesa AZ free of charge.
 He will answer all of your questions about electrical grounding systems opposed to ungrounded systems and provide you with the information you’re looking for.
 Our local Mesa electricians are available to take your call about grounding between 8:00 AM and 5:00 PM Monday thru Friday.

 What is grounding an electrical system?
 The electrical grounding system or grounding wire in your home electrical system is by far the most important wire in the system.

-Properly grounding an electrical system with no ground is vital because it adds a safety factor for you, your family and pets and all the electronic devices in your home.
+Properly grounding an electrical system with no ground is vital because it adds a safety factor for you, your family, pets and all the electronic devices in your home.

-Having a grounding wire or utilizing other electrical grounding techniques provides the path of least resistance or route to dispense excess electricity and transient voltages into the earth or ground where ungrounded systems do not.
-It’s also the connecting wire or bond between appliances and devices to ground that trips circuit breakers when wiring insulation fails or malfunctions happen.
+Having a grounding wire, or utilizing other electrical grounding techniques, provides the path of least resistance (or route) to dispense excess electricity and transient voltages into the earth (or ground).
+Ungrounded systems do not have this path of least resistance.
+It’s also the connecting wire (or bond) between appliances and devices to ground.
+This is what trips circuit breakers when wiring insulation fails or malfunctions happen.

 Electrical grounding wires were seldom installed in homes built before the 1950’s.
 Homes built before the 1960’s used mostly 2-prong ungrounded outlets.

-A 3-prong receptacle allows a device or appliance to connect to ground through the ground prong only if a grounding wire or other method is present and connected.
+A 3-prong electrical receptacle allows a device or appliance to connect to ground through the ground prong only if a grounding wire or other method is present and connected.
 Simply having 3-prong outlets does not mean that you have a proper electrical grounding system.

 Homes built after 1969 may have been built with correct electrical grounding systems but mistakes made during renovations or repairs can compromise the effectiveness and path to ground, leaving it ineffective or partially ungrounded.